OliverLawrenceOvery/MVCProductsWebsite/README.md

 - [Features](#features)

 ## Installation
 Ensure that a MySQL connection is set-up, and create an arbitrary database which will contain seperate tables for products and user credentials.
-The syntax for the product table is shown below:
+The syntax for the 'Products' table is shown below:
 ```shell
 CREATE TABLE [dbo].[Products](
 	[ProductID] [int] NOT NULL,